Executive Order 11246 – Equal Employment Opportunity

 A federal subcontract is defined as an arrangement or agreement with a federal contract for the furnishing of services or supplies for the use of personal or real property that is necessary for performing work in federal contracts.

-Under the executive order, employers with contracts of $50,000 or more and 51 or more employees are required to implement affirmative action plans to increase women and minorities in their workforce if an analysis shows that these groups are underrepresented.
-Under federal regulations, an affirmative action plan must include the following:
+Under the previous executive order, employers with contracts of $50,000 or more and 51 or more employees were required to implement affirmative action plans to increase women and minorities in their workforce if an analysis shows that these groups are underrepresented.
+Under federal regulations, an affirmative action plan must have included the following:

 Example: